 The question it presents us with?
 It’s almost the same from the first moments of the movie, delivered by a man on the brink of death, only this time, by Dae-su:

-review “Even though I’m no more than a monster – don’t I, too, have the right to live?”
+where to buy propecia in singapore “Even though I’m no more than a monster – don’t I, too, have the right to live?”

 And the lesson it leaves us with?

-more helpful hints “Laugh and the world laughs with you.
+browse around this site “Laugh and the world laughs with you.
 Weep and you weep alone.”